wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 If you wish to get more details about Skrill, please refer to [Skrill website](http://www.skrill.com/).

 ### Integration with Currency Switcher
-This plugin is fully compatible with the [Currency Switcher](dev.pathtoenlightenment.net/shop/currency-switcher-woocommerce/).
+This plugin is fully compatible with the [Currency Switcher](aelia.co/shop/currency-switcher-woocommerce/).
 If you are using the Currency Switcher, and you find out that the Skrill gateway is not appearing on the checkout page, please go to ```WooCommerce > Currency Switcher Options > Payment Gateways``` and make sure that **Skrill** is listed amongst the **Enabled Gateways**.

 == Changelog ==

+= 1.2.11.140922 =
+* Added compatibility with WooCommerce 2.2.x.

 = 1.2.10.140819 =
 * Updated README files.